Events + Workshops

 Coming Up

-All events and workshops will be delivered via zoom until social gathering restrictions on campus are lifted.
+All events and workshops will be delivered via zoom unless noted in the description.

 Starting Up Your Research Group (SURGE)